The days of Arsenal wearing JVC, Liverpool advertising Carlsberg and Manchester United having Sharp plastered across their shirts were good days.

-Now into it’s 135th year as a car manufacturer, albeit having closed its factory in Coventry over 10 years ago.
+Now into its 132nd year as a car manufacturer, albeit having closed its factory in Coventry back in 2006.

 Crystal Palace – Tulip Computers NV

 Palace actually had two kit manufacturers during the season, starting with Bukta before switching to Ribero.
-Tulip Computers, meanwhile, went bankrupt eight years ago.
+Tulip Computers, meanwhile, went bankrupt in 2009.

 Everton – NEC